linkedin/Liger-Kernel/CONTRIBUTING.md

 1. Bump the version in setup.py
 2. Submit a PR and merge
 3. Create a new release based on the current HEAD
-4. New pip uploading will be tried upon a new release
+4. New pip uploading will be triggered upon a new release